roihan123/Grow-a-Garden-Auto/README.md

 - Put your recall wrenches in slot 2
 - Set your roblox camera mode to the following --> default(classic)
 - Turn on UI navigation in roblox settings
+- **don't** go full screen, be in windowed fullscreen
+- ensure you **extracted** the macro file
+- put "Recall Wrench" in the 2nd hot bar slot --> macro may bug out and not automatically do it
+- have 5-10 things in your hotbar
+- make sure UI Navigation is on in your Roblox settings
+- unequip your “grey mouse” pet if you have some equipped since they give you a speed bonus that will break the macro

 ## Features
 Virage Grow A Garden Macro has a couple of different features it is capable of.
 These include: